 With hundreds of offices closed, many of us are realizing we no longer need to adhere to a corporate dress code or style.
 Therefore, it’s given us the perfect opportunity to experiment!
 If you’ve always wanted to try a sweet shade of pink, for example, but worried about how your boss might react, now is the time to try it out!

-If you’ve longed for an icy shade of blue but felt it wouldn’t suit your suit, go for it now!
+If you’ve longed for an icy shade of blue but felt it wouldn’t suit your suit, go for it now and book an appointment!
 Fingers crossed, we may never have a time like this again.
 Therefore, whilst you’re stuck inside with no-one to see and pretty much nowhere to go, be bold.
 You may find the experiment is just that, an experiment.
 You’re glad you tried but it’s not for you long term.
 However, you could also learn that this seemingly eccentric new color of yours has been just what you’ve dreamed of all along.
 It could be the begging of a whole new you!